eli-johnson-04/portfolio/activity/03-25-2025-Website-Online!.md

+**TL;DR: Website is working after hours of toiling.
+More content and inclusion on applications soon!**

 # The website is up!
 Today I finally got this website available.
 I've been working, hard, for a while now, and I decided it was time to make it public after an internship opportunity fell through.
 I have some more things to add and content to include before including it as part of applications, but all I have to do is hand out the URL!